TeachBooks/he-staff/book/some_content/HR/Hiring/HigherFunctions/3SelectionPhase.md

 - Do not inform the candidates about the knowledge safety check as this information is confidential.
 ```

+The selection process is done using **Talentlink**.
+Instructions can be found in a [series of videos](https://www.youtube.com/watch?v=qbWrpIaE6Ac&list=PLvaU1SY38TUVKbhgaSeaaKQhWeHsRUDiZ&index=1)
+and in [quick reference charts](https://intranet.tudelft.nl/en/group/guest/-/recruitmentsysteem).
+Use this system as much as possible and do not store CVs or send CVs by mail.

 ## 3.1 CV Selection to longlist

 The selection starts with the preselection, which is done by the committee chair and 2 other members of the selection committee.
 This subpart of the selection committee is also referred to as the small committee.
 Use talentlink to put all candidates into the categories invite, reject and doubt.
 This step results in a longlist of candidates.
 In the next step, you will interview those candidates online.